 For the Cake

-- Add the butter and the sugar to the bowl of a stand mixer with the paddle attachment.* Beat on medium speed until fluffy, about 4 minutes.
+- Add the margarine and the sugar to the bowl of a stand mixer with the paddle attachment.* Beat on medium speed until fluffy, about 4 minutes.

-- While the butter and sugar cream, combine the almond milk and flax seed in a medium bowl and mix well.
-Grate the lemon zest and add to the milk along with the lemon juice.
-In another bowl, combine the flour, salt, baking powder, and tumeric.
+- While the margarine and sugar are being creamed together, combine the almond milk and flax seed in a medium bowl to make a flax egg, and mix well.
+Grate the lemon zest and add it with the lemon juice to the milk mixture.

-- Add the aquafaba to the mixing bowl 2 Tbsp at a time and beat for about 20-30 seconds between additions.
+- Add the aquafaba to the mixing bowl 2 tablespoons at a time, and beat for about 20-30 seconds between additions.

-- Pour the batter into the prepared 8×4″ baking dish.
+- Pour the batter into the prepared 8×4″ loaf pan.
 Bake for 50-60 minutes, tenting with foil after about 45 minutes if needed to prevent over-browning.
 When done, a pick inserted into the center should come out clean.

 - Let cool in the pan for 15 minutes, then carefully run a thin knife around the edges and invert to remove from the pan.
 Gently flip to right the cake, then let cool completely before glazing.